wendyverdonk93/docs/content/integrations/ecommerce-integrations/mijnwebwinkel/_index.md

 logo: "/logo/Integrations/Mijnwebwinkel.svg"
 weight: 25
 title_short: "Mijnwebwinkel"
-description_short: "Easily integrate MultiSafepay payment solutions into your Mijnwebwinkel with this free app."
+description_short: "Free app to integrate MultiSafepay payment solutions into your Mijnwebwinkel"
-description: "Easily integrate MultiSafepay payment solutions into your Mijnwebwinkel with this free app.
+description: "Free app to integrate MultiSafepay payment solutions into your Mijnwebwinkel.
 This app is managed by our partner Mijnwebwinkel (MyOnlineStore)."
 layout: 'single'
 aliases: [/integrations/mijnwebwinkel/]
 aliases: